 The first aerosol commercialization of the CFC-alternative HCFC-141b, which made it possible for the electronics industry to phase out ozone-depleting CFCs more quickly than other industries.

 Originally pioneered by Lockheed, MicroCare commercialized the JetClean™ pneumatic benchtop circuit board cleaning system.
-This was the first (and so far only) affordable alternative to benchtop ultrasonic cleaners because it use inexpensive flammable and solvents safely.
+This was the first (and so far only) affordable alternative to benchtop ultrasonic cleaners because it uses inexpensive flammable solvents safely.

 The hugely successful TidyPen® was introduced.
 The “60 Second Sticky Stuff Remover” has been a favorite of electronics companies for more than two decades.